MuckRock/air-quality-exceptional-events/README.md

 ### Exceptional Events

-The EPA also provided us with [a dataset of exceptional event demonstrations](https://docs.google.com/spreadsheets/d/13AODNzQFGAAyaNCHSm7ROTk65_4_0FKU/edit?usp=drive_link&ouid=106876771194730767051&rtpof=true&sd=true).
+The EPA also provided us with [a dataset of exceptional events](https://docs.google.com/spreadsheets/d/13AODNzQFGAAyaNCHSm7ROTk65_4_0FKU/edit?usp=drive_link&ouid=106876771194730767051&rtpof=true&sd=true).
 The relationship between this data and other data we received, the AQS data, is often called a one-to-many relationship in database language.
-That is, one demonstration could include multiple readings over multiple days.
+That is, one exceptional event could include multiple readings over multiple days.

+Each row in this data is an exceptional event with similar columns to the AQS data described above.

 ### Final agency actions